Lucrezia Barberini

 Lucrezia Barberini (24 October 1628 – 24 August 1699) was an Italian noblewoman and, by marriage, Duchess of Modena.
-Born into the Barberini family, she was the last wife of Francesco I d'Este, Duke of Modena.
+Born into the House of Barberini, she was the third wife of Francesco I d'Este, Duke of Modena.

 Biography

+Early life

-Barberini was born 24 October 1628; the eldest of five children to Taddeo Barberini, Prince of Palestrina and his wife Anna Colonna, a daughter of Filippo Colonna, Prince of Paliano.
+Barberini was born 24 October 1628 in Rome; the eldest of five children to Taddeo Barberini, Prince of Palestrina and his wife Anna Colonna, a daughter of Filippo Colonna, Prince of Paliano.
+She was baptized on the 8 November in the private chapel of the Palazzo Barberini.

 She was the sister of Maffeo Barberini and Cardinal Carlo Barberini and the Grand-Niece of Pope Urban VIII.
 Her uncles included three Cardinals; Francesco Barberini, Antonio Barberini and Girolamo Colonna.

-Her cousin Lorenzo Onofrio Colonna, Prince of Paliano, was the husband of Marie Mancini; niece of French First Minister Cardinal Jules Mazarin.